rajkowski/granule/tag-main/README.txt

 Useful Tags libs for compressing JavaScript and CSS for JSP, Groovy, JSF.

-Requires Java 6 or higher.
+Requires Java 10 or higher.

+Build: mvn install